Duffigoogle/alx-low_level_programming/0x08-recursion/README.md

 Prototype: int factorial(int n);
 If n is lower than 0, the function should return -1 to indicate an error Factorial of 0 is 1

+Task 4 - Once an idea has taken hold of the brain it's almost impossible to eradicate

+-- Write a function that returns the value of x raised to the power of y.

+Prototype: int _pow_recursion(int x, int y);
+If y is lower than 0, the function should return -1